Diseases of the foot

 Diseases of the foot generally are not limited, that is they are related to or manifest elsewhere in the body.
 However, the foot is often the first place some of these diseases or a sign or symptom of others appear.
 This is because of the foot's distance from the central circulation, the heart and its constant exposure to pressures from the ground and the weight of the body.

-The foot may look simple but is a complex structure with 26 bones, 33 joints, numerous muscles, nerves and different ligament types.
-Any part of the foot can be affected.
-Some foot disorders may present with just a mild ache, but other foot disorders can be very serious and limit ability to walk or bear weight.
-Most minor cases of foot pain respond to home care treatments except when severe pain is present as it is a disabling condition and usually needs some type of medical attention.
-If foot pain is not treated in time, it can lead to long term disability and continuing damage to the foot.
+The foot may is a complex structure with 26 bones, 33 joints, numerous muscles, nerves and different ligament types.
+Any part of the foot can be affected by diseases, with symptoms ranging from mild aches to more serious pain hindering one's ability to walk or bear weight.
+Most minor cases of foot pain can be responded to by home care treatments.
+However, when severe pain is present, medical attention is required as it is a disabling condition.
+If foot pain is not treated in time, it can lead to long-term disability and continuing damage to the foot.